My Beautiful Laundrette: Production

-The film was made around Wandsworth, Battersea and Vauxhall, all districts of South London.
+The film was shot around Wandsworth, Battersea and Vauxhall, all districts of South London.
 The location of the building which housed the laundrette on Wilcox Road, Vauxhall, was given a rainbow plaque in 2021.

-11 Wilcox Road, now demolished, was the site of the laundrette.

 Soundtrack

-The original soundtrack, credited to Ludus Tonalis (a name associated with a work by the composer Paul Hindemith), was produced by Stanley Myers and Hans Zimmer.
+The original soundtrack, credited to Ludus Tonalis (a name associated with a work by composer Paul Hindemith), was produced by Stanley Myers and Hans Zimmer.
 Non-original music included the waltz Les Patineurs by French composer Emile Waldteufel and excerpts from Puccini's Madama Butterfly.